ThinkOpenly/Programming-Guides/README.md

    Document library at [TBD](http://openpowerfoundation.org/?resource_lib=TBD).

-- *Intrinsic Function Programming Reference* -- A document detailing the various vector intinsics on the OpenPOWER processor.
+- *Intrinsic Function Programming Reference* -- A document detailing the various vector intrinsics on the OpenPOWER processor.
 This document is just beginning to be created.

 To build this project, one must ensure that the Docs-Master project has